 Ms. Lynde B. Uihlein (Milwaukee, WI)

-Lynde is a graduate of the University of Wisconsin-Milwaukee where she earned an MSW in social welfare.
-In 1990 she established the Brico Fund LLC with a mission to empower people to actively and sustainably improve their civic, cultural and natural environments.
-Recently Lynde founded a goat dairy farm with a goal of producing high quality goat milk in an environmentally and economically sustaining way.
-She is also engaged in the restoration of native plants on 150 acres of Lake Michigan shoreline in WI.
+Lynde B Uihlein (Milwaukee, WI) is a graduate of the University of Wisconsin-Milwaukee where she earned an MSW in social welfare.
+In 1990 she established the Brico Fund LLC.
+She is engaged in the restoration of the native landscape on 150 acres of Lake Michigan shoreline in WI.
 Prior board service includes the League of Conservation Voters.